gvwilson/thirdbit/src/fiction/santas/index.md

 "Everything" took about an hour.[^everything-hour]
-She scowled when Santa Hotep's pyramid was attacked, smacked the table with the palm of her hand during the bit with the sharks, but cut short his encounter with Captain Abacus.
+She scowled when Santa Hotep's pyramid was attacked, smacked the table with the palm of her hand during the bit with the sharks, but cut him off when he started to describe Captain Abacus.
 "That particular problem has already been resolved," she said curtly, glancing at Santa Hood.

-[^everything-hour]: Fun fact: if could talk approximately 120,094,200,000,000 times faster than normal, you could tell someone everything that had happened to a single subatomic particle since the beginning of the universe.
+[^everything-hour]: Fun fact: if you could talk approximately 120,094,200,000,000 times faster than normal, you could tell someone everything that had happened to a single subatomic particle since the beginning of the universe.

 Gran-Granna Tumbly's habitual scowl deepened as Finner described his rescue by Elfabot,